chrisng93/todo-app/server/README.md

   $ python manage.py createdb
   ```

 #### 5. Run the application.
-In a new terminal window, run the following command to start the application:
+From within the server directory, run the following command to start the application:

   ```sh
   $ python manage.py runserver